 Downloads and forms page for links to help you source books.

 The Premier's Reading Challenge is no longer accepting print book donations.
 Authors and publishers are still welcome to suggest a title or titles for consideration on future book lists.
-Suggestions can be made via email
+Suggestions can be made by emailing a completed

 These suggestions are accepted with the understanding that the books may not necessarily be included on the Premier's Reading Challenge book lists.